neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/03-standard-library.md

 The `Blockchain` value contains several properties pertaining to the current state of the blockchain, the current transaction and the current invocation:

-  - `currentBlockTime` - the timestamp of the `Block` that this `Transaction` will be included in.
+  - `Blockchain.currentBlockTime` - the timestamp of the `Block` that this `Transaction` will be included in.
-  - `currentHeight` - index of the last `Block` persisted to the blockchain.
+  - `Blockchain.currentHeight` - index of the last `Block` persisted to the blockchain.
-  - `currentTransaction` - the current `InvocationTransaction`
+  - `Blockchain.currentTransaction` - the current `InvocationTransaction`
-  - `currentCallerContract` - the `Address` of the smart contract that directly invoked this contract.
+  - `Blockchain.currentCallerContract` - the `Address` of the smart contract that directly invoked this contract.
 May be `undefined` if the current invocation was not from another smart contract.